CMiSSioN/CBDebugEnvironment/Core/CustomAmmoCategories/README.txt

   firing SFX sequence
 	First shot in volley
-    1. firstPreFireSFX - (preFireSFX if not set) SFX emitter is unit.
+	1. parentPreFireSFX - SFX emitter is unit.
 Single shot.
+In vanilla used by gauss rifles to play charge-up SFX.
+    2. firstPreFireSFX - (preFireSFX if not set) SFX emitter is unit.
+Single shot.
 In vanilla used by ballistic and PPC.
-	2. preFireStartSFX - SFX emitter is unit.
+	3. preFireStartSFX - SFX emitter is unit.
 Looped.
 Ends with preFireStopSFX when projectile completes.
 In vanilla used by lasers.
-	3. projectilePreFireSFX - SFX emitter is projectile.
+	4. projectilePreFireSFX - SFX emitter is projectile.
 Looped.
 Ends with projectileStopSFX when projectile hits ground.
 In vanilla used by LBX.
-	4. firingStartSFX - SFX emitter is unit.
+	5. firingStartSFX - SFX emitter is unit.
 Looped.
 Ends with firingStopSFX immediately after last shot.
 In vanilla used by missiles.
-    5. Pre-fire ends and projectile becomes active
+    6. Pre-fire ends and projectile becomes active
-	6. delayedSFX - SFX emitter is unit.
+	7. delayedSFX - SFX emitter is unit.
 Single shot.
 In vanilla used by lasers.
 Repeats every delayedSFXDelay (if > 0) until projectile completes.
-	7. projectileFireSFX - SFX emitter is projectile.
+	8. projectileFireSFX - SFX emitter is projectile.
 Looped.
 Ends with projectileStopSFX when projectile hits ground.
 In vanilla used by LBX.
-	8. firstFireSFX - (fireSFX if not set) SFX emitter is unit.
+	9. firstFireSFX - (fireSFX if not set) SFX emitter is unit.
 Single shot.
 In vanilla used by missiles.
 	Next shot in volley
-    1. preFireSFX - SFX emitter is unit.
+	1. parentPreFireSFX - SFX emitter is unit.
 Single shot.
+In vanilla used by gauss rifles to play charge-up SFX.
+    2. preFireSFX - SFX emitter is unit.
+Single shot.
 In vanilla used by ballistic and PPC.
-	2. preFireStartSFX - SFX emitter is unit.
+	3. preFireStartSFX - SFX emitter is unit.
 Looped.
 Ends with preFireStopSFX when projectile completes.
 In vanilla used by lasers.
-	3. projectilePreFireSFX - SFX emitter is projectile.
+	4. projectilePreFireSFX - SFX emitter is projectile.
 Looped.
 Ends with projectileStopSFX when projectile hits ground.
 In vanilla used by LBX.
-    4. Pre-fire ends and projectile becomes active
+    5. Pre-fire ends and projectile becomes active
-	5. delayedSFX - SFX emitter is unit.
+	6. delayedSFX - SFX emitter is unit.
 Single shot.
 In vanilla used by lasers.
 Repeats every delayedSFXDelay (if > 0) until projectile completes.
-	6. projectileFireSFX - SFX emitter is projectile.
+	7. projectileFireSFX - SFX emitter is projectile.
 Looped.
 Ends with projectileStopSFX when projectile hits ground.
 In vanilla used by LBX.
-	7. fireSFX - (fireSFX if not set) SFX emitter is unit.
+	8. fireSFX - (fireSFX if not set) SFX emitter is unit.
 Single shot.
 In vanilla used by missiles.
 	Last shot in volley
-    1. lastPreFireSFX - (preFireSFX if not set) SFX emitter is unit.
+	1. parentPreFireSFX - SFX emitter is unit.
 Single shot.
+In vanilla used by gauss rifles to play charge-up SFX.
+    2. lastPreFireSFX - (preFireSFX if not set) SFX emitter is unit.
+Single shot.
 In vanilla used by ballistic and PPC.
-	2. preFireStartSFX - SFX emitter is unit.
+	3. preFireStartSFX - SFX emitter is unit.
 Looped.
 Ends with preFireStopSFX when projectile completes.
 In vanilla used by lasers.
-	3. projectilePreFireSFX - SFX emitter is projectile.
+	4. projectilePreFireSFX - SFX emitter is projectile.
 Looped.
 Ends with projectileStopSFX when projectile hits ground.
 In vanilla used by LBX.
-	4. firingStopSFX - In vanilla used by missiles.
+	5. firingStopSFX - In vanilla used by missiles.
-    5. Pre-fire ends and projectile becomes active
+    6. Pre-fire ends and projectile becomes active
-	6. delayedSFX - SFX emitter is unit.
+	7. delayedSFX - SFX emitter is unit.
 Single shot.
 In vanilla used by lasers.
 Repeats every delayedSFXDelay (if > 0) until projectile completes.
-	7. projectileFireSFX - SFX emitter is projectile.
+	8. projectileFireSFX - SFX emitter is projectile.
 Looped.
 Ends with projectileStopSFX when projectile hits ground.
 In vanilla used by LBX.
-	8. lastFireSFX - (fireSFX if not set) SFX emitter is unit.
+	9. lastFireSFX - (fireSFX if not set) SFX emitter is unit.
 Single shot.
 In vanilla used by missiles.

   Note!
 Empty SFX value (example "preFireSFX":"") means vanilla value should be cleared.
 If want to keep vanilla value parameter should be omitted.
   Note! both AudioKenetik and CustomVoices audio samples string ids can be used, if used CustomVoices ones <stop> events have no meaning and should be omitted